ngaretou/usfm_bible/README.md

 ### To use built web version:

 - Copy contents of SAB .appDef and \_data folder into the assets/project folder - _rename_ your appDef file to "appDef.appDef" and your data file to "data".
+- in index.html
-- Change app name and favicon in index.html.
+  - Change app name
+  - favicon
+  - change _base href_ to your subfolder if your web app is not in the root of your site.

 ### To use in Flutter for desktop build: